Dom Flemons: Collaborations

-Musical instruments
+Artistry

 Flemons' foremost instrument is the banjo, with Mike Seeger having had an influence on Flemons playing style.
 Flemons plays a Deering 4-string banjo, a Gibson GB-1 6-string and a rare, oversized 1920s era Clef Club banjo.

 Personal life

 As of 2019, Flemons lived in the Washington, D.C. area.
 As of 2025, he had been living in the Chicago, Illinois, area for several years.
 In 2017 he married Vania Kinard (who also serves as his manager and creative collaborator), and they have one daughter, Cheyanne Love.

 Accolades and awards

 The Boston Globe wrote that "most folk artists go by 'singer-songwriter' or simply 'musician.'
 But 'American songster' speaks to a greater truth about the work Flemons, a multi-instrumentalist, has accomplished as a founding member of the Carolina Chocolate Drops and (...) as a solo artist."

 Flemons won a Grammy Award as part of the Carolina Chocolate Drops for their album, Genuine Negro Jig.
 His latest solo album, Black Cowboys (2018), was nominated for a Grammy Award for Best Folk Album and for a 2019 Blues Music Award in the 'Acoustic Album' category.

+In 2025, Flemons was inducted into the American Banjo Museum Hall of Fame under the Promotion category.